When it comes to your service selection you will be given the choice of a service:

 Every single invoice-line is transferred, including lines with description only.
 Item invoices use the correct item codes and quantities.
 Any original invoice that is entered including tax, will arrive in Xero in the same way.

 Quotes and Orders are entered as Draft Invoices and Bills, purchase orders are brought across as purchase orders in Xero.
 Note that Quotes prior to your selected conversion history start date will not be converted.
+Also note that due to field and system differences between accounting packages, when Orders are converted to Draft Invoices in Xero the PO Number cannot currently be extracted so you will not see PO Numbers in Draft Invoices.

 Item codes come across on approved Invoices and bills.
 You will NOT receive item codes on credit notes, draft invoices or bills.